SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/STaaS/STaaS.md

 > If you experience any issues during setup or while using Storage as a Service do not hesitate to contact the Cloud Ecosystem by sending an email to: staas@dataminer.services.

 ## Migration
-Migration to STaaS is supported for all datatypes with the exception of logger tables.
+Migration to STaaS from Cassandra Cluster or Cassandra Single Node (w/o Elastic) setups is supported for all datatypes with the exception of logger tables.
 Migration of logger tables will be supported in future versions.
+Migration from MySQL setups is not yet supported.

 > [!NOTE]
 >